Responsible Department: Office of General Counsel

 1. Traditional Reporting

 When possible, violations should be reported according to the procedures provided under other applicable university policies.
-Examples of university policies that set forth procedures for reporting violations include, but are not limited to, the Employee Complaint Procedure Policy; the Harassment Policy; the Political Campaign Activity Policy; and the Policy on Research Misconduct.
+Examples of university policies that set forth procedures for reporting violations include, but are not limited to, the Employee Complaint Procedure Policy; the Sexual Misconduct Policy; the Political Campaign Activity Policy; and the Policy on Research Misconduct.

 For violations that do not fall under existing policies or that do not have an established reporting procedure, the following guidelines should be followed (assuming there is no need for anonymous reporting):